Quick/Quick/CONTRIBUTING.md

 # Welcome to Quick!

-We're building a BDD framework for a new generation of Swift and Objective-C developers.
+We're building a testing framework for a new generation of Swift and Objective-C developers.

 Quick should be easy to use and easy to maintain.
 Let's keep things simple and well-tested.

-**tl;dr:** If you've added a file to the project, make sure it's included in both the OS X and iOS targets.

 ## Reporting Bugs